-- PC with one of the following operating systems: Win98, Windows ME, Windows NT, Windows 2000, Windows XP.

-- CD-ROM drive.

-- □ Available USB port.

-- □ 2 megabytes Hard Drive space.
+- □ PC with one of the following operating systems: Win98, Windows ME, Windows NT, Windows 2000, Windows XP. - □ CD-ROM drive. - □ Available Serial Port (9-pin connector) or USB port. - □ 2 megabytes Hard Drive space.

 Hardware

 Figure 1 shows the ZLog hardware module.
 The module includes an onboard digital display for indicating current altitude or maximum altitude.
 Two pushbutton switches (S1 & S2) are used to configure the device and to select current or maximum altitude display.
 The 3-pin connector is used to connect to a radio-controlled aircraft's onboard receiver, which powers the ZLog module.
 A modular connector is used to interface to a PC for configuration and to download altitude data.